 Those needing a top-of-the-line communicator for a Honeywell VISTA Alarm System can turn to the Honeywell Home LTEM-PA.
 This dual-path communicator works with most VISTA Systems that support ECP mode.
 It offers cellular service through the AT&T LTE Cat M1 Network and IP connectivity.

-If you are familiar with the earlier Honeywell LTEM-XA, them the Honeywell LTEM-PA is a similar AlarmNet Communicator.
+If you are familiar with the earlier Honeywell LTEM-XA, then the Honeywell LTEM-PA is a similar AlarmNet Communicator.
 Both the LTEM-XA and the LTEM-PA offer connectivity with the state-of-the-art AT&T LTE Cat M1 Network.
 The difference is that while the LTEM-XA is cellular-only, the LTEM-PA adds IP connectivity.
 By setting up both internet and cellular, your VISTA System will stay monitored even if one communication pathway goes down or becomes unavailable.
 While you can technically set up just one path (internet OR cellular), virtually all buyers of the LTEM-PA will set up both paths because they want to have both connection paths in-use simultaneously.
 If you want cell-only, then the aforementioned LTEM-XA is recommended.
 If you want internet protocol (IP) only, and you don't want the option to change your mind at a later time, then the Honeywell 7847i may be a good option for your VISTA System.